U.S. Government Propaganda Photo (1943)

 While the active coordination of U.S. and Soviet propaganda lasted only a few years, some of its effects and impact continued much longer.6 There are thousands of public domain photographs online showing the victims from Nazi extermination and concentration camps and scenes of other German atrocities, but finding even a single photo of a former Polish adult male prisoner in the Soviet Gulag or a Polish mother and child as they really looked shortly after coming out of Russia during World War II is nearly impossible.

-As of January 2019, the Library of Congress Prints and Photographs Division online catalogue has only one entry for “Gulag.”
+As of January 2019, the Library of Congress Prints and Photographs Division online catalog has only one entry for “Gulag.”
 In an incredible affront to historical truth, the no longer intentional but still real legacy of silence about the Polish children refugees and other Gulag victims continues.
-The deception which the Roosevelt administration propaganda agency had initiated during the war in support of Soviet disinformation has been largely unreported and unchallenged.
-It is a worrisome testimony to the lasting effects of even decades-old attempts to manipulate public opinion, in this case in U.S. government’s collusion with a foreign power ruled by a totalitarian regime.
+The deception that the Roosevelt administration propaganda agency had initiated during the war in support of Soviet disinformation has been largely unreported and unchallenged.
+It is a worrisome testimony to the lasting effects of even decades-old attempts to manipulate public opinion, in this case, the U.S. government’s collusion with a foreign power ruled by a totalitarian regime.

 The Soviet government engaged on its own in a massive disinformation campaign to suppress the truth about the Gulag and create confusion about what really happened to millions of innocent victims.
 On the Polish refugees and Katyń stories, as well as many others, the Soviets received active help from the Office of War Information and its Voice of America radio broadcasts.
 For several years, these U.S. government, taxpayer-funded institutions put out misleading information about 120,000 Polish refugees, soldiers and civilians—all of them Stalin’s former prisoners—who in 1942 had entered the British-controlled zone in Iran from Russia with his permission.
 By that time, Stalin wanted to get rid of the non-communist Polish Army, composed of former Gulag prisoners loyal to the Polish government in exile based in London.
 He was getting ready to break relations with the London Poles and to create his own puppet communist regime to rule Poland after the war.